GrandLamas/packets/README.md

 ## Goals

-- Provide a simple and efficient interface to open a server and connect to servers
+- Provide a simple, efficient and high level interface to open a server and connect to servers
 - Send custom packets over the given connections effortlessly and without any boilerplate code
 - Give the user the opportunity to make the entire client-server interaction asynchronous
+- Be modular, so more io library adapter can be written
 - Be fast

 ## Quick start - General